teoks0199/tp/docs/DeveloperGuide.md

 1. Reviewing a stall while the stall details are being shown.

-  1. Prerequisites: View the stall using the `view-stall` command.
+  1. Prerequisites: At least one stall in the list.
+View the stall using the `view-stall` command.

   1. Test case: `review-stall s/1 r/4 d/The food here is really good`<br>
      Expected: The result display shows a success message.
 The stall details in the right panel is updated with the star ratings and review descriptions.